Even-carry polynomials and cohomology of line bundles on the incidence correspondence in positive characteristic: Conjectures

 \begin{rem} Both the Nim polynomials for $p = 2$ and the even-carry polynomials for $n = 3$ are \emph{multiplicity-free,} that is, are a sum of distinct monomials.
 This is NOT true of the $\Prim$ polynomials in general.
 For instance, if $n = 4$ and $p = 3$, then

 contains a term (boxed) with coefficient $> 1$.
 (Here $\sum_{\sym} f$ means the symmetric function formed by summing all distinct terms obtained by permuting the variables $x_i$ in $f$.) \end{rem}

-Although Gao and Raicu do not consider $K^\prim$, it is likely that Conjecture \ref{conj:Nim}\ref{it:n=3} is within reach of their methodology.
-Conjecture \ref{conj:Nim}\ref{it:p=2} is deeper and may serve as a stepping stone to a full description of the $\kappa(d,e)$ when $p = 2$: \begin{conj}[Gao \cite{GaoThesis}, Conjecture 4.4.1] Let $p = 2$, and fix $n \geq 3$.
-For integer $q = 2^k$, define
+Although the authors of \cite{KMRR24} do not consider $K^\prim$, it is likely that Conjecture \ref{conj:Nim} is within reach of their methodology.
+In particular, it would be instructive to give a recursive formula for $\Prim(m)$.